sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-budget/index.md

 ### How it works
-When you run sitespeed.io configured with a budget, the script will exit with an exit status > 0 if the budget fails.
+When you run sitespeed.io configured with a budget, the script will exit with an **exit status > 0** if the budget fails.
+Else the exit code is 0.
 It will log all budget items regardless if they pass or fail and generate a HTML report.

 The log will look something like this: